-With a degree in human resource management, you'll find employment opportunities in nearly every industry.
+With a Bachelor of Science in human resource management from University of Maryland Global Campus, you'll find employment opportunities in nearly every industry.
 Our bachelor's degree program is perfect for those who have some experience in HR but don't have the degree, as well as those who want to transition into the HR profession.

 You'll gain a comprehensive understanding of human resource functions—such as resource planning; recruitment, selection, placement, and orientation of employees; training and career development; labor relations; performance appraisal and rewards programs; and development of personnel policies and procedures—in private- and public-sector settings.
 Additionally, you'll explore the ways that human behavior, laws, labor relations, and diversity issues can intersect and affect a company's culture and ultimately its progress.

 These requirements are for students who enroll in the 2020–2021 academic year.
 For prior year academic requirements, visit our catalog archive.

 This program is also available as a minor.

 About the Human Resource Management Bachelor's Degree

 Through your coursework, you will learn how to